In this chapter of Mark Wooden’s fanfiction, Sonya Blade and Black Canary encounter opposition in the form of the zombie assassin Scorpion.

 Want to read from the beginning?
 CLICK HERE!

-Black Canary assessed the newcomer.
+Black Canary assessed the attacker.
 He wore a yellow tunic that covered his shoulders and flowed down his front and back.
 Black leggings fit into knee-high boots.
-The spear wielder also wore a hood and a black, demon-mouth mask.
+The spear wielder also wore a black hood and a demon-mouth mask.

-“I don’t suppose you’ll just let me sneak back off the boat, would ya?”
+“I don’t suppose you’ll just let me find Kano and sneak back off the boat, would ya?”
 Canary asked, knowing the answer.

 The attacker pulled back on the spear’s chain.
-The hook sunk into Black Canary’s leg.
-The attacker pulled Canary off her feet and drug across the deck toward him.
+The hook sunk into Black Canary’s leg, pulling her off her feet.
+Using the chain, the attacker drug her across the deck toward him.

 When she was in range, the attacker grabbed Black Canary by her throat.
 She heard a clinking sound, then felt the spearhead pull clean from her leg.

-Now so close to the man, the Canary saw the man’s solid white eyes.
+Now so close to the man, the Canary saw the man’s eyes had no pupils.
+Fire seemed to flicker behind them.
 He held the spear up next to those eyes, poised to drive it into the Canary’s chest.

-With her throat constricted, she had no air to draw for another Canary Cry.
+With the man strangling her, she had no air to draw for another Canary Cry.
 She’d have to get out of this the old-fashioned way.

 The masked attacker still held Canary by the throat.
 Having lost his weapon, he continued to squeeze the life out of her.